1901–02 World Championship (football)

 The 1901–02 World Championship was an exhibition football match that took place at High Road Ground (the erstwhile name of White Hart Lane) on 2 September 1901 and Tynecastle Park on 2 January 1902 between the winners of the English Football Association Challenge Cup, Tottenham Hotspur, and the Scottish Cup, Heart of Midlothian.

 The game was not the first "World Championship" game between English and Scottish sides; indeed, it was the second time Hearts had played this game.

-The contest was won by Heart of Midlothian, 3–1 on aggregate.
+The contest was won by Heart of Midlothian, winning their home leg 3–1 after a goalless draw in London.

 The fact that the first leg was played by all 11 of Tottenham's cup-winning team, and nine of Hearts', indicates that it was taken seriously by both clubs.